Blog: Shock protection

-Fritz Marti, a Swiss engineer working at Fabrique Election of La Chaux-de-Fonds, owned by Georges Braunschweig, was well aware of the weakness of balance staff pivots and determined to do something about it.
+Marti was a Swiss engineer working at Fabrique Election of La Chaux-de-Fonds, owned by Georges Braunschweig.
+Well aware of the weakness of balance staff pivots he determined to do something about it.
 In April 1928 he created a watch fitted with a shock absorbing system that used movable balance staff jewels to protect the balance staff pivots from shocks.
 This design was granted Swiss patent CH 141098, filed 27 July 1929 and registered 15 July 1930.
 In 1931 Georges Braunschweig and Fritz Marti established Porte-Echappement Universel SA, now better known as Portescap SA, the name it adopted in 1963.

 Incabloc patent CH 168494

 The figure from the patent reproduced here shows this in action.
 In Fig 3 the balance staff has received a lateral impulse shown by arrow A. The staff pivot and its jewel bearing have mode to the right in the housing, and the cone shape of the jewel setting has caused it to ride up in the housing, lifting the cap jewel 5 against the spring 6.
 The stronger part of the balance staff 9 has contacted the housing to absorb the shock.
 In Fig 4 the balance staff has received an axial impulse shown by arrow B. In this case the jewel bearing and cap jewel have both been lifted vertically against the spring and the shoulder of the balance staff 10 has contacted the housing to absorb the shock.